Henryrjung/08_README_Generator/readme/README.md

   ## Contributing

-  awd
+  Please email me with the email provided below

   ## Tests

-  dsads
+  there are cuirrently no tests available for this project

   ## Questions

+  please feel free to send me a message

-  Find me on Github at: [HenryJung](https://github.com/HenryJung)
+  Find me on Github at: [hienryrjung](https://github.com/hienryrjung)

   You can also send me an email with any questions at: henryjung667@gmail.com